Wolftracks

-Wolftracks is the tenth album by John Kay and Steppenwolf, released in 1982 (see 1982 in music).
-It was originally released only in Canada and Australia.
-The album was the first new studio album in six years for John Kay, featuring a new line-up of Steppenwolf and Kay renaming the group accordingly.
+Wolftracks is an album by John Kay and Steppenwolf, released in 1982 by Wolf Records, with distribution by Nautilus Records in the U.S. and Attic Records in Canada.
+It was the first new studio album in six years for Kay, featuring a new line-up of Steppenwolf and Kay renaming the group accordingly.

 Background

-In 1980, John Kay reclaimed the Steppenwolf name, touring as “John Kay & Steppenwolf.”
+In 1980, Kay reclaimed the Steppenwolf name, touring as “John Kay & Steppenwolf.”
 The album Wolftracks, the first after the band reformed, was recorded "live" in the studio on a 2-track digital recorder, which was then a new medium.

+Critical reception

+The Globe and Mail wrote that "the basic elements are all there: Kay's husky, Wilson Pickett singing style dominates the digitally processed mix, and Michael Wilk adds the familiar, fat organ sounds to the lurching, half-soul and half-rock beat."